zhenning/riak_wiki/pages/Riak/Operations/Security.md

 For example, Riak does not have fine-grained role-base security.
 Though it can be an attractive bullet-point in a database comparison chart, you're usually better off finely controlling data access through your application or a service layer.

 ### Notifying Basho

 If you discover a potential security issue, please email us at security@basho.com, and allow us 48 hours to reply.

 We prefer to be contacted first, rather than searching for blog posts over the internet.
 This allows us to open a dialog with the security community on how best to handle a possible exploit without putting any users at risk.

-For sensative topics, you may send a secure message.
+For sensitive topics, you may send a secure message.
 The security team's GPG key is:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----